 UNDP is helping Bangladesh to graduate from Least Developed Country (LDC) status by 2026, and to meet its Sustainable Development Goals by 2030.
 To help the people of Bangladesh reach these ambitious targets, UNDP Bangladesh has developed a comprehensive new country programme for the years 2022-2026.
-[Link to CPD document]
+[CPD 2022-2026]

 This programme is based on broad and inclusive consultations with the community, government, civil society, and donor country representatives.
 All initiatives engage two key groups as agents of change: (i) women, addressing their vulnerability and marginalization; and (ii) youth, in recognition of their role as drivers of Bangladeshi economic growth and social change.

 Throughout our work, UNDP Bangladesh also focuses on harnessing the power of new and innovative technologies.
 From assisting technological developments to protect the ozone layer, to new data-collection methods and platforms for presenting our results, to the digitalization of whole branches of the Bangladeshi government, UNDP is committed to embracing innovative and exciting development opportunities.

 Technology and skills development have the potential to transform lives of the most vulnerable and marginalized from all gender and social groups from urban cities to rural and remote areas.
 UNDP Bangladesh is committed to being on the forefront of these dynamic new trends, and to promote Bangladesh’s full human potential.